Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Conclusion

-\section{\thesection . \ Conclusion}
+It is an interesting task to generalize this work further to describe the forces exerted on a electric charge moving with a velocity in a electromagnetic field.

+\section{Conclusion}

-We show that the forces between spherical sources and spherical sinks in ideal fluids coincide with Coulomb's inverse-square-law of interactions between static electric charges.
-It is an old idea that the universe may be filled with a kind of continuously distributed material which may be called aether.
-Based on a continuum mechanical model of vacuum and a spherical source and spherical sink model of electric charges, we derive Coulomb's law of interactions between static electric charges in vacuum.
-Furthermore, we define the electric field intensity as a linear function of velocity field of the aether at the location of an testing electric charge induced by all means other than the testing electric charge itself.
-Thus, we obtain a reduced form of the Lorentz's force law for static electric charges in vacuum.
+Following J. C. Maxwell, we suppose that vacuum is filled with a kind of continuously distributed matter which may be called the $\Omega(1)$ substratum, or the electromagnetic aether.
+Suppose that the time scale of a macroscopic observer's is very large compares to the the Maxwelllian relaxation time of the $\Omega(1)$ substratum.
+Thus, the macroscopic observer concludes that the $\Omega(1)$ substratum behaves like a Newtonian-fluid.
+Inspired by H. A. Lorentz, we speculate that electric charges may not be singularities, but may be extremely small hard spherical sources or spherical sinks with finite radii.
+Based on the spherical source and spherical sink model of electric charges, we derive Coulomb's law of interactions between static electric charges in vacuum.
+Further, we define the electric field intensity as a linear function of velocity field of the $\Omega(1)$ substratum at the location of an testing electric charge induced by all means other than the testing electric charge itself.
+Then, we obtain a reduced form of the Lorentz's force law for static electric charges in vacuum.